kabouzeid/Phonograph/README.md

 I love any support, feedback or new ideas.
 So feel free to contribute in any possible way.
 I don't have any experience with android programming so I really need help D:

 ### Getting the App for non-Programmers
-If you want the app but don't know how to build feel free it send me personal message.
+If you want the app but don't know how to build it feel free to send me a personal message.
 We will find a solution :)